GLOBAL MARKETS-Stocks, oil slump on weak jobs data

 NEW YORK, May 4 Global stocks swooned and crude oil tumbled o n F riday after a weak U.S. jobs report and data that suggested a deeper recession across the euro zone than previously thought dented sentiment.

-Major U.S. and European stock indexes fell more than 1 percent, U.S. crude oil slumped about 4 percent and government debt prices jumped after the Labor Department said American employers reduced hiring more than expected in April.
+Major U.S. and European stock indexes fell more than 1 percent, U.S. crude oil slumped about 4 percent and government debt prices jumped after the Labor Department said American employers cut back on hiring in April more than expected.

-The week was the worst this year for Wall Street stocks, with energy leading the decline.
-The S&P energy index of 44 gas and oil-related companies fell 2.2 percent on fears a worsening economy would sap demand.
+The week loomed as the worst this year for stocks on Wall Street, with energy leading the decline.
+The S&P energy index of 44 gas and oil-related companies fell 2.0 percent on fears a worsening economy would sap demand for fuel.

-"We have broken through key technical levels here after a disappointing employment report and the PMI number from Europe which suggest that the recovery is stalling and could affect energy consumption," said Gene McGillian of Tradition Energy.

 Just 115,000 workers were added to payrolls last month, or 55,000 less than economists expected.
 While the unemployment rate fell one-tenth of a point to 8.1 percent, a three-year low, that was only because the workforce shrank as people retired or stopped seeking work.